Hiring the right person for your business

 Having the right skill base is an essential part in hiring the right person but so is the right personality.
 You want to find someone that will fit your company culture as well as work alongside other employees and managers.
 With social media making it so accessible to see inside peoples worlds, why not check out their LinkedIn profile, Facebook and Twitter?
 This will help give you a better understand of who they are as a person and if they'll fit into your work environment.

 Not only having the correct degree will put a big tick next to their name but equally important is for right the candidate to have experience or an interest in your specific area.
-For example, if you run a Criminal Defense Law Firm, you may not necessary want Real Estate Law Attorney with 10 years experience.
+For example, if you run a Criminal Defense Law Firm, you may not necessarily want Real Estate Law Attorney with 10 years experience.

 Or perhaps you run an IT company and require a problem solver with good interpersonal and communication skills but your potential candidate is having trouble looking you in the eye.